090297-L/HsINet-and-CPS2D-SSR/README.md

 # HsINet-and-CPS2D-SSR
 Hybrid-space Interaction Network for Efficient Single-Image Super-Resolution in Industrial Applications: Benchmark Methodology and Dataset

-Our paper is currently in the review stage of the journal ***.
+Our paper is currently in the review stage of the journal IEEE/ASME Transactions on Mechatronics.
 After the paper is accepted, we will upload the code and the dataset as soon as possible.

 ## Display video